 Now, a source close to the production tells me that the project in question is not “Monica” but a new original film set in a psychology facility—a tense, contained “huis-clos” (closed-door) drama with crime elements woven through its psychological core.

-The source confirms that Sandra Hüller will play the protagonist.
-This marks Hüller’s third collaboration with Triet, following their acclaimed work together on Sibyl (2019) and Anatomy of a Fall (2023).
+The source confirms that Sandra Hüller has been in talks for a role.
+This could mark Hüller’s third collaboration with Triet, following their acclaimed work together on Sibyl (2019) and Anatomy of a Fall (2023).

 While plot specifics remain tightly under wraps, the setting and genre suggest a film that will further explore the moral and psychological territory Triet has made her own.
 No word yet on when production would begin, but the film is currently in prep.